 It takes some experience to build a robust Current Reality Tree, which should not be done by a single person for the sake of robustness, and the best is to get used to read them first.

-A CRT has more or less a V shape with the topmost and numerous UDEs on the top, other UDEs that are causes from topmost UDEs and their own causes, and so on down to the few critical root causes, usually located (near or) on the base of the CRT.
+A CRT is conceptually supposed to have more or less a V shape with the topmost and numerous UDEs on the top, other UDEs that are causes from topmost UDEs and their own causes, and so on down to the few critical root causes, usually located (near or) on the base of the CRT.

 Once a tree is completed, it can be read either top-down or bottom-up.
 The construction is always top-down, from symptoms to causes to critical root causes.